eigerco/smove/README.md

 ## See also

-- [pallet-move][pallet-move] - Main repo containing the Move pallet.
+- [pallet-move] - Main repo containing the Move pallet.
-- [move-stdlib][move-stdlib] - Provides elementary Move functions in Move smart contracts.
+- [move-stdlib] - Provides elementary Move functions in Move smart contracts.
-- [substrate-move][substrate-move] - A modified MoveVM fork for the use of MoveVM in the pallet-move repo.
+- [substrate-move] - A modified MoveVM fork for the use of MoveVM in the pallet-move repo.
-- [substrate-stdlib][substrate-stdlib] - Provides elementary Substrate functions in Move smart contracts.
+- [substrate-stdlib] - Provides elementary Substrate functions in Move smart contracts.

 ## About [Eiger](https://www.eiger.co)